REAL 1-Day Volume Tops $282,110.00 (REAL)

-REAL (CURRENCY:REAL) traded flat against the dollar during the 24-hour period ending at 16:00 PM E.T. on March 10th.
-One REAL coin can now be purchased for approximately $0.20 or 0.00000395 BTC on popular cryptocurrency exchanges.
-In the last week, REAL has traded flat against the dollar.
-REAL has a market cap of $1.97 million and approximately $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.
+REAL (REAL) traded flat against the US dollar during the 24 hour period ending at 7:00 AM E.T. on March 16th.
+During the last week, REAL has traded flat against the US dollar.
+One REAL coin can now be bought for about $0.20 or 0.00000395 BTC on cryptocurrency exchanges.
+REAL has a market cap of $1.97 million and $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.